gematik/spec-TemplateForSimplifierProjects/README.md

 The following features are provided:

 * Best practices for modeling fsh files [see /Resources/input/fsh folder](./Resources/input/fsh).
 * Scripted creation and validation of fsh files and the generated fhir resources using a Hapi validator.
+[TODO link Usage]()
 * Sorting of validation results by severity in subfolders.
 * Validation of committed fsh files via github-action with different validators (hapi, simplifier).
 # Installation